GraphIP/policies/privacy-policy.md

 We take our obligation to protect the privacy of your personal information seriously.
-AIGIS Ltd (AIGIS) complies fully with the General Data Protection Regulation (GDPR).
+Lotus Labs Ltd (AIGIS UK) complies fully with the General Data Protection Regulation (GDPR).
 This policy details what data we collect and how we handle and store that data.

 #### What information do we collect?